forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 “It is also pushing our shared goals for the future, farther and farther away”.
 Instead of fighting, “humanity should be rallying together” to tackle common challenges, stressed the UN chief.
 '''
+...
+...
 '''
 This year’s theme of “End Racism.
 Build Peace”, compels everyone to remember that “racism is still deeply entrenched in our world,” Mr. Kőrösi said.
 Racism threatens global peace, weakens social ties, and renders countries more vulnerable to climate change, conflicts and other crises.
 “Education and science are critical to tearing down the blinding stereotypes behind racism,” he argued, adding that “diverse ideas inspire creativity and drive innovation” – the source of our strength.
 He urged everyone to “end racism and discrimination in all its forms, once and for all”.
 '''

-### Effects of War
+> Here any kind of classification and accompanied systematically treatment by any kind of features or culture is considered misappropriate (unless directly relevant).
+> * Regardless whether done by majorities or minorities - it is acknowledged though, that effects can be especially bad when done by a majority.
+> * Features can be anything from skin or hair color, size, culture or even age - it is acknowledged that skin color and religion are two features which have have a very bad record. // During the Corona pandemics, the Kanton Uri, a local government in Switzerland wanted to classify society according to age and put stay at home orders for the seniors.
+Rightly they were whistled back by the federal government even though age has been proven a major risk factor throughout the corona pandemics.
+>
+> Fairness for everybody and tackling systemic problems are seen as the paths to go.
+>
+>> *We are individuals and everybody has his own weaknesses and strengths.*

-#### Direct Effects of War
+### Direct Effects of War

 ##### Ukrinform on UNO confirmed civilian Causalities
 *UN confirms more than 6,300 civilian deaths in Ukraine since Russia’s invasion started*, 22.10.2022 07:34